 Prayerful living results in a grace-filled life.

 Prayer is a way we communicate with God and grow into a deeper relationship with God.
 In prayer, at our “listening post,” God speaks with us.
 In our Methodist tradition, we believe, as did the Wesleys, that prayer is one of the five means of grace.
-Richly illustrated with prayers, hymns, and reflective writings from John, Charles, and Susanna Wesley, this book looks at the roots, impact, and trajectories of early Methodist spirituality, in hopes that this exploration will help us chart new a course for the “people called Methodist” as we sail the rough seas of our time.
+Richly illustrated with prayers, hymns, and reflective writings from John, Charles, and Susanna Wesley, this book looks at the roots, impact, and trajectories of early Methodist spirituality, in hopes that this exploration will help us chart a new course for the “people called Methodist” as we sail the rough seas of our time.

 Given the importance of prayer for discipleship and leadership, it behooves us to regularly pray with discipline and intentional methods.
 In this book, we will examine how John Charles, and Susanna Wesley prayed, what theological and practical concerns motivated them in their own prayer and Christian pilgrimage, and how we too can become more faithful witnesses for Christ.